saifaustcse/git-workflow-and-commands/README.md

     $ git reset

     # Restore all files from the Staging to the Workspace.
-    # All chnages of the workspace will be discard.
+    # All chnages will be discard.
     $ git reset --hard

 ### Revoke/Undo from Repository (Workspace <-- Staging <-- Repository)

     # Restore all files from the Repository to the Workspace.
-    # Remaining the workspace unchanged.
+    # All changes will stay on Workspace.
     # Undo the last commit.
     $ git reset HEAD~1
     $ git reset --mixed HEAD~1

     # Restore all files from the Repository to the Staging.
-    # Remaining the workspace unchanged.
+    # All changes will stay on Staging.
     # Undo the last commit.
     $ git reset --soft HEAD~1

     # Restore all files from the Repository to the Workspace.
+    # All chnages will be discard.
     # Undo the last commit.
-    # All chnages of the workspace will be discard.
     $ git reset --hard HEAD~1

 ### Revoke/Undo from Rmote (Workspace <-- Staging <-- Repository)